-Figure 3: Summary of Duke Sales and Purchases October 2015 - December 2015 fact that In this context, we evaluate the prices of real-time transactions during congested periods in Section V.A in order to detect potential anticompetitive conduct.
+Figure 3: Summary of Duke Sales and Purchases January 2016 - March 2016 during congested periods in Section V.A in order to detect potential anticompetitive conduct.

 As the figure shows, Duke's short-term purchase volumes exceed sales volumes.
 In general, a market participant exercising market power would be a short-term net seller making short-term sales at high prices, or a short-term net buyer making short-term purchases at low prices.
-The
+The fact that Duke's